 But what if you’re on a tight budget?
-Is it possible to find an affordable river cruise on a shoestring?
+Is it possible to find an affordable river cruise on a shoestring or an alaska tours and cruises?
 Absolutely!
 Read on to find out how…

 What’s included in a river cruise?

-When you compare different river cruises, the prices can differ enormously.
+When you compare different river cruises, the prices can differ enormously (you can compare the prices here).
 Whilst this is in some part reflects the quality of the accommodation and the level of service, much of the price difference is due to what’s included in the cruise – things like flights, shore excursions and port taxes.

 Therefore, when looking for a river cruise to suit your budget, it’s imperative that you don’t just book the cheapest deal.
 You’ll probably find that there’s not a lot included in a cheap deal and you’ll end up spending much more on-board the ship.

 Instead, look carefully at everything that’s included in each river cruise and pick one that offers you good value for money.
 You want to find a river cruise with a relatively low price tag that also has a lot included.

 Here’s what river cruises include:

 - Dining – always